TS34 | 2 days | Grade: Advanced

 Q: I completed my initial Human Factors training a few years ago.
 Will attending this course refresh that training and remove the need for me to attend a separate course?

 A: Whilst this course briefly revises Human Factors and Error Management principles, it is a long way short of – and does not replace - full Human Factors refresher training.
-We recommend you attend our one-day TS08 Human Factors Refresher training course first to ensure you can subsequently derive maximum value from this course.
+We recommend you attend our one-day TS08 Recurrent Safety Training - Improving Human Performance and Understanding Human Factors training course first to ensure you can subsequently derive maximum value from this course.

 Course: Investigation Interview Skills - Refresher